Level 3 Outdoor Pursuits (L3OED)

 There are limited places available to do Outdoor Pursuits at MAC as class numbers and sized are limited to ensure we can offer a safe programme.

 Students who wish to be considered for a place in an OP class need to select it as a preferred course in their subject choices.
-We also strongly recommend prospective students complete the OP COURSE APPLICATION FORM which will help us in our selections.
 If we need to select students who will be offered places in L3OP then we will consider things such as aptitude for OP, fortnightly grade trends, attendance data, pastoral records and performance other school EOTC events (including L2OP if they are doing that course).

 Sometimes timetable constraints may also prevent a student from doing OP.